ResearchComputing/Documentation/docs/trainings/cumulus/index.md

+# CUmulus

 # Clearing the Fog!
 Getting Started on CUmulus, a Near to the Ground On Campus Cloud Solution

 ## What is CUmulus?